JoseRoca/WinFBX/docs/Databases/CSQLite Class.md

 #### Return value

 On success, the new BLOB handle is returned.
 On failure, the returned pointer will be null.
-To get the error code, call GetLastResult.
+To get the error code, call **GetLastResult**.

 #### Remarks